-However, when symptoms of anxiety become larger than the events that triggered them and begin to interfere with your life, they could be signs of an anxiety disorder.
+However, when anxiety symptoms become larger than the events that triggered them and begin to interfere with your life, they could be signs of an anxiety disorder.

-Anxiety disorders can be debilitating, but they can be managed with proper help from a medical professional.
+Anxiety disorders can be debilitating, but people can manage them with proper help from a medical professional.
 Recognizing the symptoms is the first step.

 One of the most common symptoms of an anxiety disorder is excessive worrying.